-Smart technologies offer opportunities for improving the quality of life in cities, for reducing their ecological footprint and for creating new urban commons, but may also present threats to civil liberties and to social justice.
-Therefore the smart city should not be an goal in itself.
-Data collection and artificial intelligence must be steered by values.
+Smart technologies offer opportunities for improving the quality of life in cities, for reducing their ecological footprint, and for creating new urban commons.
+But they may also present threats to civil liberties and to social justice, especially where smart city solutions are pushed by big tech companies.
+The smart city should not be an end in itself.
+A smart city is only really smart if data collection and artificial intelligence are steered by values.

 Click on a principle to read the explanation.

 1. Ensure public debate and democratic governance, as technology influences who we are and how we live together.
 Enshrine public values in the design requirements of technology.

 2. Promote the involvement of all stakeholders in the development and implementation of technology.
 Innovations must take the values and needs of users into account.